The toughest problems and challenges facing humanity originate from excessive complexity

 Extreme Problems may be solved by attacking them at their roots - their massive complexity

-The solution of Extreme Problems requires the close collaboration of three parties: Ontonix, the client a supercomputer center.
+The solution of Extreme Problems requires close collaboration with our clients.
 The approach we follow is this:

 The client and Ontonix analyze the problem together